tsnellgrove/dark_castle3/doc/to_do.md

 - 2) convert verb synonyms [INPROC]
 	- DONE: add univeral verb synonyms
 	- DONE: create test scenario for standard verb synonyms
-	- TBD: work with q to fix scenario rename feature (option 7)
+	- DONE: work with q to fix scenario rename feature (option 7)
-	- TBD rename newest dc scenario to '00E_entrance_verb_syn_test'
+	- DONE: rename newest dc scenario to '00E_entrance_verb_syn_test'
-	- TBD: review / org remaining verb syn to-dos
+	- INPROC: review / org remaining verb syn to-dos

+	- IDEA: converting verbs to actions:
+		- IDEA: many verbs have universal synonyms that can be immediatel converted in LEX:
+			- EXAMPLE: 'don' => wear()
+		- IDEA: there are also class-specific verbs that must check the noun in PARSE:
+			- EXAMPLE: 'remove', 'doff' => take()
+		- IDEA: then there is idiomatic prepositional usage captured in SYNTAX:
+			- EXAMPLE: 'put on' => wear()

-	- TBD: solve class-specific synonyms (e.g. 'doff' for garment)
+	- DONE: plan for class-specific verb synonyms
+		- IDEA: examples = 'doff' for garment, jab, hack, slash for weapon
 		- TBD: in static_gbl: cond_verb_syn_lst
 		- TBD: chk_class_syn() method in ViewOnly
 		- IDEA: updates for Invisible class
 			- IDEA: attrib == suptd_vrb_lst
 			- IDEA: method == chk_class_spec_vrb()
-	- TBD: pursue formal LEX (str => lst)=> EPARSE (syn, OIA, & syntax) -> execution (do it) plan
-		- TBD: start with LEX function
-	- TBD: next, sort out verb synonyms (including multi-word synonyms and class-based synonyms)
-		- TBD: envision how synonyms should link with class
+		- IDEA: the challenge here is that we need to ask the noun about the verb
+		- IDEA: PARSE is supposed to identify the verb and noun(s)
+		- IDEA: SYNTAX is supposed to convert the verb, noun(s), and prep(s) in an action
+		- IDEA: so between LEX and SYNTAX i need a routine to check class-specific verb synonyms
+		- IDEA: see 4f
 	- TBD: create Zork and DC verb / class / synonym list
 		- TBD: understand which zork verbs will be relevant to dc
 		- IDEA: verb list org
 			- IDEA: master verb list is in cleesh static_gbl
-			- IDEA: universal synonym list lives in verb method as attrib
+			- IDEA: class_spec_syn_lst lives in verb method as attrib
-			- IDEA: can exapnd verb synonyms in noun classes
-				- EXAMPLE: for garment class; universal synonym for wear() = 'put on', don
-				- EXAMPLE: class-specific synonym for take() = remove, doff

 	- TBD: sort out class-based verb synonyms idea
 			- have global verb syns and class-based verb syns (start with global; much easier!)